Multiple myeloma: Signs and symptoms

+As of 2014 the diagnostic criteria were expanded and updated by the IMWG (International Myeloma Working Group) to add three myeloma-defining events, any one of which indicates the presence of active multiple myeloma.
+Each of these three events may occur before any of the CRAB criteria appears, thereby making more people eligible for treatment with myeloma drugs earlier.

 Bone pain

 Bone pain affects almost 70% of people with multiple myeloma and is one of the most common symptoms.
-Myeloma bone pain usually involves the spine and ribs, and worsens with activity.
+Myeloma bone pain usually involves the spine and ribs and worsens with activity.
 Persistent, localized pain may indicate a pathological bone fracture.
 Involvement of the vertebrae may lead to spinal cord compression or kyphosis.
 Myeloma bone disease is due to the overexpression of receptor activator for nuclear factor κ B ligand (RANKL) by bone marrow stroma.
 RANKL activates osteoclasts, which resorb bone.
-The resultant bone lesions are lytic (cause breakdown) in nature, and are best seen in plain radiographs, which may show "punched-out" resorptive lesions (including the "raindrop" appearance of the skull on radiography).
+The resultant bone lesions are lytic (cause breakdown) in nature.
+They are best seen in plain radiographs, which may show "punched-out" resorptive lesions (including the "raindrop" appearance of the skull on radiography).
 The breakdown of bone also leads to the release of calcium ions into the blood, leading to hypercalcemia and its associated symptoms.

 Anemia

 The anemia found in myeloma is usually normocytic and normochromic.
 It results from the replacement of normal bone marrow by infiltrating tumor cells and inhibition of normal red blood cell production (hematopoiesis) by cytokines.